 Modern implantology is mainly influenced by digital components and technologies we are able to use today like CBCT scans, guided implantology and CAD/CAM based prosthetic reconstructions.
-Despite these technological improvements the biology of soft and hard tissue didn't changed and still have to be respected also by modern workflows and implant systems.
+Despite these technological improvements the biology of soft and hard tissue didn´t change and still has to be respected also by modern workflows and implant systems.

 This lecture aims to explain the biological principles of implant placement generally applicable to modern implant systems and their integration in the digital world.